 Sec.
-7-9-116.1.- Purpose, intent and authority General Standards.
+7-9-116.1.- General Standards

-(a) Permitted accessory uses and structures.
-Accessory uses and structures shall be located on the same building site as the associated pre-existing principal use.
-In addition to the principal uses and structures expressly included in a zoning district, planned community, or specific plan, accessory uses and structures which are customarily associated with and subordinate to a permitted and pre-existing principal use on the same building site and which are consistent with the purpose and intent of the applicable zoning district, planned community, or specific plan are permitted.
-Whenever there is a question as to whether a specific use or structure is permitted as an accessory use, the Director, EMA, shall make the determination.

-- (b) Discretionary action required: Accessory uses and structures shall be subject to a discretionary action per section 7-9-150 7-9-TBD (i.e. approved permit, amended permit, or changed plan) when one (1) or more of the following apply: - (1) Required by other zoning regulations; or - (2) The principal use is subject to a discretionary permit and the accessory structure is over six (6) feet in height, not including travel direction signs. - (c) Location of certain attached accessory structures.
+- (a) Permitted accessory uses and structures.
+In addition to the principal uses and structures expressly included in a zoning district, planned community, or specific plan, accessory uses and structures which are customarily associated with and subordinate to a permitted principal use on the same building site and which are consistent with the purpose and intent of the applicable zoning district, planned community, or specific plan are permitted.
+Whenever there is a question as to whether a specific use or structure is permitted as an accessory use, the Director, EMA, shall make the determination. - (b) Discretionary action required: Accessory uses and structures shall be subject to a discretionary action per section 7-9-150 7-9-TBD (i.e. approved permit, amended permit, or changed plan) when one (1) or more of the following apply: - (1) Required by other zoning regulations; or - (2) The principal use is subject to a discretionary permit and the accessory structure is over six (6) feet in height, not including travel direction signs. - (c) Location of certain attached accessory structures.
 Accessory structures that are attached to a main building, are enclosed, and are over eight (8) feet in height shall comply with the setback requirements for a main building, except as provided in sections 7-9-137.1 7-9-TBD through 7-9-137.8 7-9-TBD. - (d) Location of other accessory structures.
-Accessory structures other than in (c) above, shall be permitted anywhere on the same building site as a pre-existing primary use except within the following areas, unless otherwise permitted by sections 7-9-137.1 7-9-TBD through 7-9-137.8 7-9-TBD: - (1) Within the ultimate right-of-way. - (2) Within the area designated on an approved building line plan as a setback area applicable to accessory buildings. - (3) Within those areas where fences and walls are limited to a maximum height of three and one-half (31⁄2) feet, as specified in section 7-9-TBD. - (4) Within the required front setback area unless provided for by a use permit approved by the Zoning Administrator. - (5) Within the panhandle portion of a panhandle building site. - (e) Height limit.
+Accessory structures other than in (c) above, shall be permitted anywhere on the building site except within the following areas, unless otherwise permitted by sections 7-9-137.1 7-9-TBD through 7-9-137.8 7-9-TBD: - (1) Within the ultimate right-of-way.

+- (2) Within the area designated on an approved building line plan as a setback area applicable to accessory buildings. - (3) Within those areas where fences and walls are limited to a maximum height of three and one-half (31⁄2) feet, as specified in section 7-9-TBD. - (4) Within the required front setback area unless provided for by a use permit approved by the Zoning Administrator. - (5) Within the panhandle portion of a panhandle building site. - (e) Height limit.
 Accessory structures, which are within the required setback areas shall be limited to twelve (12) feet in height, unless it is sited within three (3) feet of a property line, in which case it shall be limited to eight (8) feet in height.
-However, the height limit may be increased to the maximum allowed in section 7-9-TBD with a Use Permit approved by the Zoning Administrator. - (f) Building site coverage within setback areas.
+However, the height limit may be increased to the maximum allowed in section 7-9-TBD with a use permit approved by the Zoning Administrator. - (f) Building site coverage within setback areas.
 Accessory structures shall be limited to the following site coverage within the required setback area:

 Required Setback Area Enclosed Structure Unenclosed Structure

-Front 0% 0% (subject to (g) below
+Front 0% 0%

 Rear 25% 50%

 Side 25% 50%

-(g) Up to twenty-five (25) percent building site coverage of the required front setback area shall be allowed for unenclosed structures if provided for by a Use Permit approved by the Zoning Administrator.
+- (g) Up to twenty-five (25) percent building site coverage of the required front setback area shall be allowed for unenclosed structures if provided for by a use permit approved by the Zoning Administrator. - (h) An accessory building on a site occupied by a single-family detached structure may be used as a separate dwelling unit in compliance with the requirements of section 7-9-TBD, Accessory Dwelling Units.

-Sec.
-7-9-116.2.
-Application.